 e) Will carry out requests from their sponsoring officer.

-a) The Reason Riders shall, in all ways, attempt to serve the communities they exist in.
-They shall never detract from the public trust and they shall never shock the conscience of the governing bodies of the municipalities.
-The Reason Riders should, at all times, further the Atheist philosophy and acceptance by the community, by acting responsibly and showing respect to all.
+a) RRAMA shall, in all ways, attempt to serve the communities they exist in.
+They shall never detract from the public trust, and they shall never shock the conscience of the governing bodies of the municipalities.
+RRAMA should, at all times, further the Atheist philosophy and acceptance by the community, by acting responsibly and showing respect to all.
 It should be the intent of each member and probationary member to exhibit good deeds and behavior without the need or use of theology.
 Reason Riders will never expect a reward for their actions and shall remain humble.

 c) No Member shall force a RRAMA agenda on another member, another motorcyclist, or a citizen of the community.
 Reason Riders shall not be evangelical to those that do not wish to engage with RRAMA.

-d) By applying for membership to the Reason Riders Atheist Motorcycle Association, applicants are giving the authorization to verify any information provided on the membership application to the RRAMA.
+d) By applying for membership to RRAMA, applicants are giving the authorization to verify any information provided on the membership application to RRAMA.

-a) Any RRAMA members that are enlisted in the Armed Forces (Military) shall not change status or pay dues during deployment and/or military obligations.
+a) Any RRAMA members that are enlisted in the Armed Forces (Military) shall not change membership status or pay dues during deployment and/or military obligations unless requested.

 b) Full Members vote on ride routes and destinations, Association Chapter expenditures, acceptance/declination of meeting agendas and/or reports, and locations of general monthly meetings.